mjstealey/irods-provider-postgres/README.md

   **NOTE:** The `irods_host` value is set to the ID of the Docker container.
 This can be specified by the user at runtime using the `-h HOST_NAME` syntax.

-### Example: Persisting data between deploys
+### Example: Persisting data

-By sharing volumes from the host to the container, we can persist data between container instances even if the original container definition is removed from the system.
+By sharing volumes from the host to the container, the user can persist data between container instances even if the original container definition is removed from the system.

 Volumes to mount:

-- iRODS home: map to `/var/lib/irods/` on the container
+- **iRODS home**: map to `/var/lib/irods/` on the container
-- iRODS configuration: map to `/etc/irods/` on the container
+- **iRODS configuration**: map to `/etc/irods/` on the container
-- PostgreSQL data: map to `/var/lib/postgresql/data/` on the container
+- **PostgreSQL data**: map to `/var/lib/postgresql/data/` on the container

-It is also necessary to define a hostname for the container when persisting data as that information is written to the data store on initialization.
+It is also necessary to define a **hostname** for the container when persisting data as the hostname information is written to the data store on initialization.

 1. Create volumes on the host: